Coronavirus digest: Mexico reports 120,000 'untested' deaths | DW | 28.03.2021

 Critics have blamed President Jair Bolsonaro for downplaying the severity of the situation in Brazil.
 Last week, he criticized the renewal of lockdown measures in several states.

-Venezuelan opposition leader Juan Guaido said he tested positive for the coronavirus and has mild symptoms.
+Venezuelan opposition leader Juan Guaido says he has tested positive for the coronavirus and has mild symptoms.
 He said that he is in isolation, and expressed concern over the number of infections in the country.

 "As President-in-Charge, but also as a Venezuelan, and especially as a human being, I want to responsibly inform the country that, after four days of quarantine as a result of some discomforts and despite having taken precautions, I have tested positive for Covid-19," he tweeted.